AhmedElbashier/acmst-college-odoo/addons/acmst_admission/README.md

 - **Coordinator Review** → **Coordinator Conditional**: Conditional requirements
 - **Coordinator Conditional** → **Manager Approved**: Manager approval
 - **Manager Approved** → **Completed**: Process completion

+### Processing Students Workflow

+Students approved without university ID are marked as "Processing Students" (من طلاب المعالجات) and:
+- Appear in the Processing Students menu with muted styling
+- Have `is_processing_student = True` field set
+- Can be filtered using the "⏳ Processing Students" filter
+- Are tracked with update date and user information

 ## API Reference